Frankenstein's Volcano: Frankenstein and Climate Change

 The debate about all this has reached the mass media with the Daily Express and Vice taking the lead in questioning the mythic 'Tambora - Frankenstein' connections via our research listed above.
 See these articles in the links below:

-What we feel is that 'Frankenstein's Volcano' never contributed anything to Frankenstein but that Frankenstein may well be relevant to the study of climate change but not in a direct way.
+What we feel is that 'Frankenstein's Volcano' never contributed anything to Frankenstein but that Frankenstein may well be relevant to the study of climate change -- although not in a direct way.
 Indirectly, though, the Frankenstein story offers us warnings about letting technological hubris run amok -- which is indeed relevant to the creation of the industrial technologies over the past two hundred years that have been implicated in global warming.
 This is something we explore in detail in these articles about future "Frankencities" (2017) and the "Cities of Frankenstein" (2020).